Il Natale in Italia

-In many areas of Italy, the towns re-create live Nativity scenes in the style of Saint Francis.
+In many areas of Italy, the towns enact 'live' Nativity scenes in the style of Saint Francis.
 These are called presepi viventi, meaning 'living cribs'.
 The people dress up as if they were living in Bethlehem over 2000 years ago.
 There are processions, people working with ancient tools and enacted scenes.

-An interesting fact!
-In 2018 the Vatican City displayed a Nativity scene created from sand!
-It stood in Piazza San Pietro - Saint Peter's Square - and it was a true work of art.
-This form of Christmas crib is called un presepe di sabbia and the sand used was transported from the Italian seaside town of Jesolo - an area in which it is traditional to create a sand Nativity.
+Every year, there is an impressive Nativity Scene displayed in Piazza San Pietro (Saint Peter's Square) in the Vatican City.
+In 2018, it was a work of art created from sand!
+A Christmas crib that is made from sand is called un presepe di sabbia.
+The sand was transported from the Italian seaside town of Jesolo - an area in which it is traditional to create a sand Nativity.
 Photo below from Vatican News.

 Un Natale senza presepe non è un Natale.

 Some more Christmas words -

 la stella - the star